IBM-Bluemix-Docs/java/spring-metrics.md

 ## Timing invocations with Micrometer
 {: #spring-metrics-timing}

-Spring MVC, WebFlux and Jersey Server each provide auto-configuration for Spring that automatically collects timing information for all requests when the property `management.metrics.web.server.auto-time-requests` is set to `true`.
-This is the default.
+Spring MVC, WebFlux, and Jersey Server each provide auto-configuration for Spring that automatically collects timing information for all requests when the property `management.metrics.web.server.auto-time-requests` is set to `true`.
+The default setting is `true`.

 ```properties
 management.metrics.web.server.auto-time-requests=true